USEPA/epanet-manual/docs/analysis_algorithms.rst

   after a new trial solution for nodal heads has been found.
 Because Todini's approach is simpler, it was chosen for use in EPANET.

-  Todini (2003) describes how the Gradient Method can be modified to simulate pressure dependent demands (PDD).
+  Todini (2003) describes how the Gradient Method can be extended to simulate pressure dependent demands (PDD).
 The latest version of EPANET has been updated to include these capabilities.
 A water distribution pipe network can now be analyzed two ways, 1) assuming fixed demands, and 2) assuming pressure dependent demands.
-The subsections that follow provide a technical description for these demand models.
+The subsections that follow provide a technical description for these two demand models.

 **Fixed Demand Model**